tanvirtin/CIFAR-10-Convolutional-Neural-Network-Classifier/README.md

 14) Output layer - 10 neurons
 15) Activated by Softmax

-After training both the networks the clear observation was that size of thenetwork is important when it comes to accuracy.
+After training both the networks the clear observation was that size of the network is important when it comes to accuracy.
 Model-A with more convo- lutional layer had a better accuracy than the Model-B with half the convo-lutional layers of Model-A.

 The computational graphs, cost vs epochs chart and accuracy vs epochs